cjogles/cjogles/README.md

 - <a href='https://jacksonogles.com/'>
     Check out my Portfolio to learn more about my work and who I am.
 </a>
 - I'm looking to work as a mid level front end or back end engineer for a company in Utah.
+Or remote internships anywhere!